rmckay/sgu10adapters/README.md

 There are generally two parts, the SGU10 to GU10 adapter part and the 50mm to 63mm face ring adapter.

 For the SGU10 to GU10 adapter, I recommend using the invertedsepco.stl design.
+All the rings are more or less the same.. the ringnarrow50.stl is the latest and slightly tighter but they all work fine.

+A word of warning - do not print the electrical adapter part using carbon fiber as it is electrically conductive!
+Use non-conductive plastic filaments only.

 to assemble it you need some hardware in addition to the 3d printed parts;
 for each unit you will need